diddyjax19/Taskit-FrontEnd/README.md

 ### [](https://github.com/diddyjax19/Taskit-FrontEnd#user-stories)User stories

+All User Stories have been documented in their own file, the link for which can be found [HERE](userstories.md).

 [ ![Preview Kanban](screenshot/kaban.png)](screenshot/kaban.png)

 - User stories can be viewed in the GitHub repository and each user story has been grouped into Epics which can be displayed on the project's [Kanban board](https://github.com/users/diddyjax19/projects/6/views/1).